viboes/std-make/doc/proposal/expected/DXXXXR0_fs_expected.md

 # FileSystem TS adaptation alternatives

 If `std::experimental::expected` is adopted, it seems natural to make use of it in the standard library, and in particular in a new version of the FileSystem TS [N4099].
 This section present some alternative design, but in no way this is intended as a real proposal.
-We can see this paper as an appendix to [N4099] as an study of application of `std::experimental::expected` to a standard library.
+We can see this paper as an appendix to [N4099] as a study of application of `std::experimental::expected` to a standard library.

 The two major concerns of this study are